digital-explorers-2/philanthro-link/README.md

 ## Features

 - **Easy Donation Process**: PhilanthroLink simplifies the donation process, allowing users to contribute to charitable projects with just a few clicks.
+  - Provide multiple payment options for user convenience, such as credit/debit cards, PayPal, and cryptocurrencies.
+  - Implement one-click donation feature for quick and hassle-free donations.
+  - Offer recurring donation options for users who wish to support causes on a regular basis.
 - **Verified Charitable Projects**: All projects seeking donations on PhilanthroLink undergo thorough verification to ensure legitimacy and transparency.
   - Charities can sign up their organisation.
   - Verification will be done through documents submitted by the charities.